TwilioDevEd/video-access-token-server-python/README.md

 python app.py
 ```

 Your application should now be running at [http://localhost:5000](http://localhost:5000).
-Send an invite
-to another user in another browser tab or window to start video chatting!
+Select any room name and join the room.
+Join the same room with another user in another browser tab or window to start video chatting!
 When you're finished, deactivate your virtual environment using `deactivate`.

 ![screenshot of chat app](https://s3.amazonaws.com/com.twilio.prod.twilio-docs/images/video2.original.png)